-8.1.2 of these Guidelines.
-For instance, agency agreements may contain a provision preventing the principal from appointing other agents in respect of a given type of transaction, customer or territory (exclusive agency provisions) and/or a provision preventing the agent from acting as an agent or distributor of undertakings which compete with the principal (single branding provisions).
-Exclusive agency provisions will in general not lead to anti- competitive effects.
-However, single branding provisions and post-term non-compete provisions, which concern inter-brand competition, may infringe Article 101(1) if they contribute to a (cumulative) foreclosure effect on the relevant market where the contract goods or services are sold or purchased (see in particular sections 8.2.1 and 6.2.2 of these Guidelines).
+For instance, agency agreements may contain a provision preventing the principal from appointing other agents in respect of a given type of transaction, customer or territory (exclusive agency provisions) or a provision preventing the agent from acting as an agent or distributor for undertakings that compete with the principal (single branding provisions).
+Exclusive agency provisions will, in general, not result in anti- competitive effects.
+However, single branding provisions and post-term non-compete provisions, which concern inter-brand competition, may restrict competition within the meaning of Article 101(1) of the Treaty where, in isolation or by way of cumulative effects, they result in foreclosure of the relevant market where the contract goods or services are sold or purchased (see in particular sections 6.2.2 and 8.2.1).

-An agency agreement may also fall within the scope of Article 101(1), even if the principal bears all the relevant financial and commercial risks, where it facilitates collusion.
-That could, for instance, be the case when a number of principals use the same agents while collectively excluding others from using these agents, or when they use the agents to collude on marketing strategy or to exchange sensitive market information between the principals.
+An agency agreement may also fall within the scope of Article 101(1) of the Treaty even if the principal bears all the relevant financial and commercial risks, in cases where the agreement facilitates collusion.
+That could be the case, for instance, where a number of principals use the same agents while collectively excluding other principals from using those agents, or where principals use the agents to collude on marketing strategy or to exchange sensitive market information.

-In the case of an independent distributor that also acts as an agent for certain goods or service of the same supplier, compliance with the requirements set out in paragraphs (34) to (37) of these Guidelines has to be assessed strictly.
-This is necessary to avoid a misuse of the agency concept in scenarios where the supplier does not actually become active at the retail level, taking all associated distribution decisions and assuming all related risks in accordance with the principles set out in paragraphs (28) to (31), but rather establishes an easy way to control retail prices for those products that allow high resale margins.
-Since resale price maintenance is a hardcore restriction under Article 4 VBER, as set out in section 6.1.1 of these Guidelines, the agency concept should not be misused by suppliers to circumvent the application of Article 101(1) TFEU
+In the case of an independent distributor that also acts as an agent for certain goods or services of the same supplier, compliance with the requirements set out in paragraphs (36) to (39) has to be assessed strictly.
+This is necessary to avoid misuse of the agency model in scenarios where the supplier does not actually become active at the retail level via the agency agreement and take all associated commercial decisions and assume all related risks, in accordance with the principles set out in paragraphs (30) to (33) , but rather uses the agency model as a means to control retail prices for those products that allow high resale margins.
+Since resale price maintenance (‘RPM’) is a hardcore restriction under Article 4 of Regulation (EU) X, as set out in section 6.1.1, and a restriction by object under Article 101(1) of the Treaty, the agency relationship should not be misused by suppliers to circumvent the application of Article 101(1) of the Treaty.

 Agency and the online platform economy

-Undertakings providing online intermediation services are categorised as suppliers under the VBER (see also paragraphs (60) to (64) of these Guidelines) and can therefore in principle not qualify as agents for the purpose of applying Article 101(1).
-Moreover, providers of online intermediation services generally act as independent economic operators and not as part of the undertakings of the sellers to which they provide online intermediation services.
-Strong network effects and other features of the online platform economy can contribute to a significant imbalance in the size and bargaining power of the contract parties and result in a situation where the conditions of sale of the contract goods or services and the commercial strategy are determined by the provider of online intermediation services rather than the sellers of the goods or services that are intermediated.
-In addition, providers of online intermediation services often serve a very large number of sellers in parallel, which prevents them from effectively forming a part of any of the sellers’ undertakings.
-In addition, providers of online intermediation services typically make significant market-specific investments, for example, in software, advertising and after-sales services, indicating that these undertakings bear significant financial or commercial
+Agreements entered into by undertakings active in the online platform economy generally do not meet the conditions to be categorised as agency agreements that fall outside the scope of Article 101(1) of the Treaty.
+Such undertakings generally act as independent economic operators and not as part of the undertakings for which they provide services.
+In particular, undertakings active in the online platform economy often serve a very large number of sellers, which prevents them from effectively becoming part of any of the sellers’ undertakings.
+In addition, strong network effects and other features of the online platform economy can contribute to a significant imbalance in the size and bargaining power of the contracting parties.
+This can result in a situation where the conditions under which goods or services are sold and the commercial strategy are determined by the undertaking active in the online platform economy rather than by the sellers of the goods or services.
+In addition, undertakings active in the online platform economy typically make significant market-specific investments, for example, in software, advertising and after-sales services, indicating that those undertakings bear significant financial or commercial risks associated with the transactions that they intermediate.

-risks associated with the contracts negotiated on behalf of the sellers using their online intermediation services.

 Subcontracting agreements